From a foot on the other one

 Community dance in open chain, the farandole pulls credibly its origin from medieval branle, as its distant cousins the breton gavottes and the irish jigs, or, closer to us, the transalpine tarantellae.

-According to Joseph Giordan, president of the Acadèmia nissarda, this dance would have been imported by P. de Brandis, a judge in the Parliament of the city of Aix.
+According to Joseph Giordan, president of the Acadèmia nissarda, this dance would have been imported to County of Nice by P. de Brandis, a judge in the Parliament of the city of Aix.

 The mourisca, or moresca (moorish)